 Community School promotes a heightened awareness of ecologically responsible behavior.
-Sustainability has become a schoolwide initiative and relates to both the School’s mission statement and the original Guiding Principles.
+Sustainability is a schoolwide initiative and relates to both the school’s mission statement and our original Guiding Principles.
 From a young age students learn to take care of their bodies, the environment in which they live, and the earth.
 Community School’s extensive campus lends itself to the exploration of nature.
 The students experience the grounds daily throughout the curriculum, developing a deeper appreciation and respect for their roles as responsible citizens.

 The goals for sustainability are age appropriate, child friendly, and inclusive of families.
 Some of our recent initiatives include:

 - the removal of invasive species such as honeysuckle and euonymus

 - caring for and maintaining an organic garden and greenhouse

 - composting our food waste

 - building animal homes for campus